 Cleanliness is Key for a Hotel Kitchen

 A hotel kitchen should be a high quality, efficient, and professional environment, similar to any restaurant kitchen.
 This is easily achieved when standards of cleanliness and sanitation are taken seriously and implemented on a daily basis.
-A filthy kitchen can be an open door to a myriad of serious problems that can put your guests, and your hotel, at risk.
+A filthy kitchen can be an open door to a myriad of serious problems that can put your guests, and your hotel, at risk of losing your customers.

 The Dangers of Food Borne Illnesses

-One of the main reasons to keep the kitchen in your hotel clean at all times is the dangerous risk of food borne illnesses and food contamination resulting from poor sanitation efforts.
-The restaurant industry is under greater scrutiny than ever because more and more consumers are affected by bacterial infections and food poisoning each year.
-The general fear of issues such as E Coli and Salmonella has made many customers wary of eating in any public dining establishment.
+One of the main reasons to keep the kitchen in your hotel clean at all times is the dangerous risk of food borne illnesses and food contamination resulting from poor sanitation.
+The restaurant industry is under a great deal of scrutiny because more and more consumers are affected by bacterial infections and food poisoning each year.
+The general fear of contiaminants such as E Coli and Salmonella has made many customers wary of eating in any public dining establishment.

 Food poisoning and food contamination is usually caused by either the failure to cook meat and other raw ingredients thoroughly, or the result of cross contamination.
 Cross contamination is caused when food that can be served raw comes into contact with food that cannot be served raw.
 For example, if a knife that is used to cut raw chicken is used immediately afterwards to chop vegetables or slice bread, without cleaning it in between, cross contamination may occur.
 Similarly, if kitchen surfaces are not cleaned regularly, raw food may come into contact with a contaminated surface.
 A high standard of cleanliness is the only way to eliminate these risks.